 In order to minimise the credit risk, management of the Group has monitoring procedures to ensure that followup action is taken to recover overdue debts.
 Before accepting any new customer, the Group uses an internal credit scoring system to assess the potential customer's credit quality and defines credit limits by customer.
 Limits and scoring attributed to customers are reviewed regularly.
 Other monitoring procedures are in place to ensure that follow-up action is taken to recover overdue debts.
-In addition, the Group performs impairment assessment under ECL model upon application of HKFRS 9 (2017: incurred loss model) on trade balances based on provision matrix.
+In addition, the Group performs individual impairment assessment under ECL model on trade balances.
 In this regard, the directors of the Company consider that the Group's credit risk is significantly reduced.